dirkkane/ElDewrito-Firefight/README.md

 setvariable shadercache path
 ```
 Replace the word `path` next to `firefightfolder` with the full directory path to the folder you saved this repository to.
 Replace the word `path` next to `audiocache` and `shadercache` with the directories where you keep your porting caches for ElDewrito.
 If you do not have these, it is recommended that you create them.
 To do this, create folders named `shadercache` and `audiocache` wherever you wish on your hard drive and supply those paths to the script, TagTool will handle the rest.
+You may also download pre-made caches from this repository: https://github.com/dirkkane/ElDewrito-Porting-Caches.

 ## Source Files
 This mod works by porting content from the original Xbox 360 version of Halo 3: ODST, you must provide the files needed for this mod yourself and place them in the `source_maps` folder as follows:

-**In the odst subfolder:**
+`source_maps\odst`:
 ```
 h100.map
 l200.map